 Figuring out the reasoning for lack of motivation and procrastination:

-The next step is identifying the actual problem that’s causing me to avoid the activity.
-This way I can then appropriately choose which action needs to happen next.
+The next step is identifying the actual problem that’s causing yourself to avoid the activity.
+This way you can then appropriately choose which action needs to happen next.

 Reasons for procrastination could be:

 2. Feeling overwhelmed and not sure where to start

 Now we’re at the fun part.
 What do we actually need to do to make this happen?

 If you’re feeling like you’re not making progress…

 It’s hard to feel motivated when you have to clap for yourself.